andybalholm/redwood/starlark.md

 - `log_data`: the script can put data here to be included in the access log, encoded as JSON

+Methods of `Request`:

+- `classify_text(txt)`: does a phrase scan on `txt` and returns a dictionary of category scores like the one returned by `response.Scores`.
+The argument can be a string, a `SoupNode`, or an `HTMLNode`.

+- `classify_url(u)`: classifies a URL according to domain matching and domain regular-expression rules, and returns a dictionary of category scores.

 ### `filter_response`

 For each HTTP response that Redwood receives, it calls the `filter_response` function.